-An experiment to directly compare three methods of lentiviral transduction of Jurkat cells was conducted in order to determine the method that yields the greatest transduction efficiency.
-Spinoculation was carried out in parallel with an overnight incubation of virus with cells in the presence of polybrene (hexadimethrine bromide), and with transductions conducted on fibronection-coated plates.
+An experiment to directly compare three methods of lentiviral transduction of Jurkat cells was conducted to determine the method that yields the greatest transduction efficiency.
+Spinoculation was performed in parallel with an overnight incubation of virus with cells in the presence of polybrene (hexadimethrine bromide), and with transductions conducted on fibronection-coated plates.
 Spinoculation was shown to be the most successful method of transduction for Jurkat cells.

-Multiplicity of infections (MOIs) of 0.1, 0.5, 1.0, 5.0, and 10.0 using MISSION® TurboGFP™ Control Transduction Particles (SHC003V) were added to 2 × 105 Jurkat cells in 2.0 mL of complete medium (RPMI 1640, 2 mM L-glutamine, 1.5 g/L sodium bicarbonate, 4.5 g/L glucose, 10 mM HEPES, 1.0 mM sodium pyruvate, 10% fetal bovine serum) for the three methods of transduction tested.
+Multiplicity of infections (MOIs) of 0.1, 0.5, 1.0, 5.0, and 10.0 using MISSION® TurboGFP™ Control Transduction Particles (Product No. SHC003V) were added to 2 × 105 Jurkat cells in 2.0 mL of complete medium (RPMI 1640, 2 mM L-glutamine, 1.5 g/L sodium bicarbonate, 4.5 g/L glucose, 10 mM HEPES, 1.0 mM sodium pyruvate, 10% fetal bovine serum) for the three methods of transduction tested.
 Cells were centrifuged at 800 × g for 30 minutes at 32 ºC.
 Viruscontaining medium was aspirated, and pellets were dissociated by pipetting in 2.0 mL of complete medium for transductions via spinoculation.
-Cells were then plated in 6 well plates and incubated in a 37 ºC, 5% CO2 incubator overnight.
-Superfibronectin (S5171) stock solution was diluted in sterile PBS for a final concentration of 5 μg/mL, and 3.0 mL per well was added to each well of tissue culture treated 6 well plates.
+Cells were then plated in 6-well plates and incubated in a 37 ºC, 5% CO2 incubator overnight.
+Superfibronectin (Product No. S5171) stock solution was diluted in sterile PBS for a final concentration of 5 μg/mL, and 3.0 mL per well was added to each well of tissue-culture treated 6-well plates.
 Plates were then incubated at 37 ºC for 1.5 hours.
-Each well was rinsed 2× with 2.0 mL complete medium before adding cells.
-Cells and viral particles were then plated in 6 well plates and incubated in a 37 ºC, 5% CO2 incubator overnight.
-Transductions conducted by the incubation of cells and virus were carried out by adding viral particles to complete medium containing 8 μg/mL polybrene and cells.
+Each well was rinsed twice with 2.0 mL complete medium before adding cells.
+Cells and viral particles were then plated in 6-well plates and incubated in a 37 ºC, 5% CO2 incubator overnight.
+Transductions conducted by the incubation of cells and virus were performed by adding viral particles to complete medium containing 8 μg/mL polybrene and cells.
 Each sample was mixed gently by pipetting.
-Cells and viral particles were plated in 6 well plates and incubated in a 37 ºC, 5% CO2 incubator overnight.
+Cells and viral particles were plated in 6-well plates and incubated in a 37 ºC, 5% CO2 incubator overnight.
 After approximately 18 hours of incubation, all transduced cells were centrifuged, and medium was changed to fresh complete medium.
 Three days post-transduction, all samples were pelleted as described above and resuspended in fresh complete medium containing 2 μg/mL puromycin.
 Along with the transduced cultures, a non-transduced culture was seeded in puromycin-containing medium to serve as a control for judging when the transduced cultures emerged from selection.
 Cells were incubated overnight as described above.
 All samples were centrifuged as before and medium was changed with complete medium that contained 2 μg/mL puromycin.
 Cells were then incubated for an additional 48 hours until they completely emerged from selection as noted by cell death due to puromycin being no longer visible, and by the non-transduced well being completely dead.
 An aliquot of cells was added to an equal volume of trypan blue (0.4%) and cells were counted.
 Two counts were made for each sample and numbers were averaged.

 Figure 1.
 Jurkat Transductions by Various Methods.The graph shows viable Jurkat cell numbers resulting from the comparison of three methods of lentiviral transduction and subsequent puromycin selection.
 Cells were counted on day seven post-transduction.